PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-10 00:51:51
+Last updated: 2024-04-10 00:52:27
-Random Quote: I am not a rich person.
-I am a poor person with money. - Pablo Escobar
+Random Quote: Ted: "Barney, I don't know if the oven is deep enough.
+Plus, it's a display made of cardboard."Barney: "Huh.
+I should probably disconnect the gas." - Barney Stinson